Hyperhidrosis (severe underarm sweating)

 Severe primary axillary hyperhidrosis, or severe underarm sweating, is a medical condition that involves overactive sweat glands.
 Sweat is your body’s temperature regulator.
 In severe primary axillary hyperhidrosis, sweating significantly exceeds the body’s normal requirements.
 This condition often goes undiagnosed, misdiagnosed and untreated due to lack of awareness.

-Sclerotherapy is a time proven therapy for the treatment of unwanted leg veins.
+Sclerotherapy is a time proven therapy for the treatment of the appearance of unwanted leg veins.
 This procedure involves injecting a sclerosing agent (a compound that acts by irritation of the veins) into the unwanted vein.
 In our office, we use a solution of hypertonic saline, which is not associated with any systemic side effects.
-After successful injection of the veins, it often takes 6 weeks before improvement is noted and repeat treatments are often needed.
+After successful injection of the veins, it often takes 6 weeks before improvement is noted and repeat treatments may be required.

 Our providers will discuss a treatment plan that’s right for your skin type and condition.